The Ant64 — A Modern Classic Home Computer

 What Makes Ant64 Different for Musicians

-Notes, envelopes, modulation, and sequencing are all driven by deterministic hardware.
+• Hardware timing, not software guesswork — notes, envelopes, modulation, and sequencing are all driven by deterministic hardware.

-Sound generation is visible, memory-mapped, and controllable at a low level.
+• No plugin stack, no abstraction wall — sound generation is visible, memory-mapped, and controllable at a low level.

-• Sound and visuals are the same machine
+• Sound and visuals are the same machine — music can literally drive graphics, and graphics can drive music, sample-accurately.

-Ant64 does not protect you from doing “the wrong thing”.
+• You can misuse it — Ant64 does not protect you from doing "the wrong thing".
 This is where new genres come from.

-Beginners can treat it like a groovebox.
-Experts can treat it like a modular synthesizer with a CPU attached.
+• It grows with you — beginners can treat it like a groovebox; experts can treat it like a modular synthesizer with a CPU attached.

 At its core, Ant64 is not just a workstation.